 It was from this small warren of underground rooms—beneath the vast government buildings of the Treasury—that Winston Churchill and his team directed troops in World War II.
 Designed to be bombproof, the whole complex has been preserved almost exactly as it was when the last light was turned off at the end of the war.
 Every clock shows almost 5 pm, and the furniture, fittings, and paraphernalia of a busy, round-the-clock war office are in situ, down to the colored map pins.

-Telephone Room (a converted broom cupboard) has his hotline to FDR.
+the Telephone Room (a converted broom cupboard) has his hotline to FDR.
 You can also see the restored rooms that the PM used for dining and sleeping.
-Telephonists and clerks who worked 16-hour shifts slept in lesser quarters in unenviable conditions.
+Telephonists (switchboard operators) and clerks who worked 16-hour shifts slept in lesser quarters in unenviable conditions.

 A great addition to the War Rooms is the Churchill Museum, a tribute to the great wartime leader himself.